headlinez.news Live news trend intelligence

 Newly discovered PamStealer isn’t your typical macOS malware

-A newly identified macOS malware strain called PamStealer is posing as a legitimate clipboard manager to harvest user login credentials.
+A new piece of macOS malware called PamStealer is circulating, masquerading as a legitimate clipboard manager to harvest user credentials.

 +0%since first seen